 If it is a flat you own it is likely you will still need to pay service charge as your housing association may remain the freeholder of the block of flats or apartments.
 If you own a house you may be able to get the freehold transferred over to you.
 Check with your housing association to see what their rules are.

 Why is shared ownership a popular choice with first time buyers, downsizers and those who have had relationship breakdowns?

-Shared ownership not only allows middle and low income earners the opportunity to buy their own home, it also means you can do so with a little less risk.
+Shared ownership allows middle and low income earners the opportunity to buy their own home.
+It also means you can do so with a little less risk.
 So you don’t have to save for a large deposit and potentially get on the home ownership ladder a little quicker.
 It’s also a great way to see if you could manage the full expense of owning your own home outright.

 Are you interested in a Shared Ownership property?
 What are you waiting for?!
 Start your search for a shared ownership properties today.